mplaza27/bobathon/Lab3/Custom-ACE-Flow/README.md

 ### Section 0: Prerequisites
 - Bob installed and logged in
+- Open Bob in the project directory "Custom-ACE-Flow"
+  - All you should see is this Readme file and the example_prompts.txt

 ### Section 1: Creating your First Custom ACE Flow

 #### Command 1.1: Create your Custom ACE Flow